TouK/nussknacker/docs/integration/DataTypingAndSchemasHandling.md

 ## Validation and encoding

-As we can see above on the diagram, finally preparing data (e.g. kafka sink / response sink) is divided into two parts:
+As we can see above on the diagram, finally preparing data (e.g. Kafka sink / response sink) is divided into two parts:

 * during validation on the Designer, the `Typing Information` is compared against the sink schema
 * encoding data at runtime based on the data type, the data is converted to the internal representation expected by the